trv893/teamRoser/README.md

 ## License
-License that explains which license the application is covered under:
 This project is licensed under the GNUGPLv3 -lets people do almost anything they want with your project, except distributing closed source versions license.